P. W. Marony

 Patrick William Marony (bapt.
 4 Apr 1859 – 14 Jan 1939), known professionally as P. W. Marony, was an Australian painter, political cartoonist, photographer and writer.
 Marony's practice as an artist and a writer spanned the period of cultural transition from the popularity of history painting to the emergence of cinematic versions of history.
 He painted a series of bushranger-themed works which were exhibited in the mid-1890s.
 Marony wrote several film scripts for the Australian Life Biograph Company.
 Twenty-six of his oil paintings, mostly of bushrangers, are a part of the collection of the National Library of Australia.

 Biography

 Family details

-Patrick William Marony was born at or near Portlaw, County Waterford, Ireland, in about 1858 to John Charles Marony, a publican, and Johanna (née Walsh).
+Patrick William Marony was born at or near Portlaw, County Waterford, Ireland, in 1859 to John Charles Moroney, a publican, and Johanna (née Walsh).

 As a young man Marony was educated in a seminary in Dublin.
 By 1883 he had emigrated to Australia, accompanied by his brother, John Martin Marony.
 In April 1883 Marony travelled from Brisbane to Sydney by coastal steamer.
 Patrick Marony and Rebecca Mason were married in 1883 in Sydney.
-The couple had two children, Redmond, born in 1887 at Narrabri, and Sylvia, born in about 1893 at Orange.
+The couple had three children, Muriel Mary, born in 1884 at Glebe, New South Wales, Redmond, born in 1887 at Narrabri, and Sylvia, born in about 1893 at Orange.

 In about September 1888 Marony exhibited a portrait he had painted of Hugh Taylor, the member for Parramatta.
 A group of Taylor's friends purchased the picture and presented it to the politician as a gift.